-Black-bellied whistling ducks (BBWD) are very gregarious and easily recognizable among waterfowl.
-A highly arboreal species, BBWD's can often be found perching in trees and prefer to nest in natural tree cavities but will readily use nest boxes and have been reported to nest on the ground as well.
+Black-bellied whistling ducks are gregarious.
+They can often be found perching in trees.
+While they prefer to nest in natural tree cavities, they will readily use nest boxes and have been reported to nest on the ground as well.

-Similar to fulvous whistling ducks.
-Agricultural lands in close proximity to water, rice culture, and shallow wetlands with exposed mud flats provide excellent feeding opportunities.
-BBWD's prefer to feed at night, but have been observed feeding at all hours of the day.
+The behavior of black-bellied whistling ducks is similar to fulvous whistling ducks.
+They prefer the excellent feeding opportunities offered by agricultural lands in close proximity to water, rice culture, and shallow wetlands with exposed mud flats.
+Black-bellied whistling ducks prefer to feed at night but have been observed feeding at all hours of the day.